Big Ten power rankings: CBS Sports reveals updated list post-spring

 The Ducks bring back QB Dante Moore and bring in transfer Dylan Raiola to bolster the room.
 A healthy Evan Stewart at WR should help as well.

 Dan Lanning knows how to recruit and hit the portal, but it’s up to him to manage the staff after losing both 2025 coordinators to head coaching gigs.
-Still, when it comes to the Big Ten Power Rankings, they are a rightful No. 2.
+Still, when it comes to the Big Ten Power Rankings, Oregon is a rightful No. 2.
 Lanning is 17-1 in Big Ten games in the regular season.

 3. Indiana

 The reigning national champions are behind two other teams in these Big Ten power rankings from CBS Sports.
-There’s a good amount of roster turnover for Curt Cignetti and crew, btu they proved so far they can reload and not have to rebuild.
+There’s a good amount of roster turnover for Curt Cignetti and crew, but the Hoosiers have proved so far that they can reload and not have to rebuild.

-Josh Hoover takes over at QB after coming in from TCU, so that;s the leadliner in their transfer class.
-WR Nick Marsh will help out as well.
+Josh Hoover takes over at QB after coming in from TCU, so that’s the headliner in their transfer class.
+Wide receiver Nick Marsh will help out as well.
 Still, it’s unfair to expect another 16-0 national title season in 2026-27.
-But, we shall see how far Year 3 can go from Cignetti.
+But we shall see how far Year 3 can go from Cignetti.

 4. USC